woocommerce/woocommerce-android/README.md

 1. Open and modify the newly created `gradle.properties` files.
 See the [Configuration Files](docs/project-overview.md#configuration-files) section for a breakdown of the properties.
 1. In Android Studio, open the project from the local repository.
 This will auto-generate `local.properties` with the SDK location.
 1. Go to Tools → AVD Manager and create an emulated device.
+1. Before running the app, in the terminal run `./gradlew configureApply`.
+This will generate `WooCommerce/google-services.json` with usable values.
 1. Run.

 ## Build & Test